What is Customer Service?

 What is good customer service?

 Good customer service means meeting customers’ expectations.
-Your efforts will pay off: 60 percent of business leaders said providing good customer service improves customer retention.
+Your efforts will pay off: 70 percent of consumers purchase more from companies that offer seamless conversational experiences.

 What company has the best customer service?